Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 to set up grpc and then clean and compile

 if this is not working and you are on a windows computer you can try
-- having bash installed in your terminal
+- installing bash in your terminal
-- having maven installed in bash
+- installed maven in you bash terminal